The Cayley plane and String bordism: Introduction

 \end{theorem*}

 Since stable rational homotopy theory is trivial, rational results are unsatisfying to homotopy theorists.
 This paper does not tackle the primes 2 or 3, the primes at which $\tmf$ is most interesting.
-But the author hopes that homotopy theorists will be pleased to see geometry in alignment at the primes $>3$.
+But the author has no reason to be pessimistic about those primes and hopes that homotopy theorists will be pleased to see geometry in alignment at the primes $>3$.
 As far as the author knows, this paper gives the first geometrically explicit list of generators for $\pi_*\MString\inv16$.